(Lagrein pronunciation: Lah-GRAH’EEN)

 Aromas of plum, leather, and violet emanate from Lagrein red wine.
 Jammy flavors of plum, wild cherry, and raspberry with highly tannic and acidic structures embody the taste of Lagrein.
 As a whole, the wine has the complexity of a Cabernet and the easy drinking nature of Pinot Noir.

 The best Lagrein wine food pairings are rich meats including smoked pork, pork chops, and venison, as well as aged cheeses.
-The wines can be aged several years, but the best Lagrein wines are drunk within a few years of being harvested.
+Lagrein wines have the capability to improve with numerous years of aging, or can be drunk young, merely one or two years after being harvested.

 Our Online Wine Club got to feature this fantastic and unusual grape varietal in our Gold Wine Club!
 Sign up for yourself, or give a wine gift and we'll send you some surprising, yet top-of-the-line wines from California!